WHO declares Ebola an international health emergency

 After an experimental drug was administered to two U.S. charity workers who were infected in Liberia, Ebola specialists have urged the WHO to offer such drugs to Africans.
 The U.N. agency has asked medical ethics experts to explore this option next week.

-(Additional reporting by Stephanie Ulmer-Nebehay and Tom Miles in Geneva, Barbara Lewis in Brussels, Elias Biryabarema in Kampala, Alphonso Toweh in Washington and Pap Saine in Banjul; Writing by Matthew Mpoke Bigg and Emma Farge; Editing by Philippa Fletcher and Robin Pomeroy)
+(Additional reporting by Stephanie Ulmer-Nebehay and Tom Miles in Geneva, Barbara Lewis in Brussels, Elias Biryabarema in Kampala, Alphonso Toweh in Washington and Pap Saine in Banjul; Writing by Matthew Mpoke Bigg and Emma Farge; Editing by Philippa Fletcher, Robin Pomeroy and Mohammad Zargham)